 The sales-boosting effects of product sampling are deeper than they might initially appear.
 For example, psychologically, “samplers with a heightened awareness of the presence of others at the sampling station may feel a level of social ‘pressure’ to make a post-sample purchase.”
 Heilman et al. 2011

-This is just one of many largely unrecognised product sampling benefits – Another being that the modern consumer wants to try before they buy.
-This is illustrated by EMI’s EventTrack survey, which found 65% of consumers purchase the product or service promoted at the event or visit, and when asked what influenced the purchase decision, 78% replied, “they gave me the opportunity to try it out first.”
+This is just one of many largely unrecognized product sampling benefits – Another being that the modern consumer wants to try before they buy.
+This is illustrated by EMI’s EventTrack survey, which found that 65% of consumers purchased the product or service promoted at the event or visit, and when asked what influenced the purchase decision, 78% replied, “They gave me the opportunity to try it out first.”